-Using interviews, a laboratory experiment, and a résumé audit study, we examine racial minorities' attempts to avoid anticipated discrimination in labor markets by concealing or downplaying racial cues in job applications, a practice known as "résumé whitening."
-Interviews with racial minority university students reveal that while some minority job seekers reject this practice, others view it as essential and use a variety of whitening techniques.
-Building on the qualitative findings, we conduct a lab study to examine how racial minority job seekers change their résumés in response to different job postings.
-Results show that when targeting an employer that presents itself as valuing diversity, minority job applicants engage in relatively little résumé whitening and thus submit more racially transparent résumés.
-Yet our audit study of how employers respond to whitened and unwhitened résumés shows that organizational diversity statements are not actually associated with reduced discrimination against unwhitened résumés.
-Taken together, these findings suggest a paradox: minorities may be particularly likely to experience disadvantage when they apply to ostensibly pro-diversity employers.
-These findings illuminate the role of racial concealment and transparency in modern labor markets and point to an important interplay between the self-presentation of employers and the selfpresentation of job seekers in shaping economic inequality.
+Racial discrimination in labor markets is a critical process through which organizations produce economic inequality in society.
+Though scholars have extensively examined the discriminatory decisions and practices of employers, the question of how job seekers try to adapt to anticipated discrimination is often overlooked.
+Using interviews, a laboratory experiment, and a résumé audit study, we examine racial minorities' attempts to avoid discrimination by concealing or downplaying racial cues in job applications, a practice known as "résumé whitening."
+While some minority job seekers reject this practice, others view it as essential and use a variety of whitening techniques.
+When targeting an employer that presents itself as valuing diversity, however, minority job applicants engage in relatively little résumé whitening and thus submit more racially transparent résumés.
+Yet, our audit study shows that organizational diversity statements are not actually associated with reduced discrimination against unwhitened résumés.
+Taken together, these findings suggest a paradox: Minorities may be particularly likely to experience disadvantage when they apply to ostensibly pro-diversity employers.
+These findings illuminate the role of racial concealment and transparency in modern labor markets and point to an important interplay between the self-presentation of employers and the self-presentation of job seekers in shaping economic inequality.

-Keywords: résumé whitening, self-presentation, racial discrimination, racial minorities, diversity statements, labor market inequality, stigma
+Keywords: résumé whitening, self-presentation, racial discrimination, diversity statements, labor market inequality, stigma

-Employment discrimination is a critical process through which organizations can shape the extent and nature of economic inequality in society (Bielby and Baron, 1986; Pager, Western, and Bonikowski, 2009; Rivera, 2012).
+^a University of Toronto ^b Stanford University Employment discrimination is a critical process through which organizations can shape the extent and nature of economic inequality in society (Bielby and Baron, 1986; Rivera, 2012a; Pager, Western, and Bonikowski, 2009).
 Despite the proliferation of equal opportunity and diversity initiatives in organizations (Kalev, Dobbin, and Kelly, 2006; Kaiser et al., 2013), discrimination on the basis of race, in particular, remains pervasive in North American labor markets.
 Résumé audit studies-field experiments that send matched résumé pairs in response to real job postings-consistently show evidence of race-based discrimination.
-Résumés containing minority racial cues, such as a distinctively African American or Asian name, lead to 30-50 percent fewer callbacks from employers than do otherwise equivalent résumés without such cues (Bertrand and Mullainathan, 2004; Oreopoulos, 2011; Gaddis, 2015).
+Résumés containing minority racial cues, such as a distinctively African American or Asian name, lead to 30% to 50% fewer callbacks from employers than do otherwise equivalent résumés without such cues (Bertrand and Mullainathan, 2004; Oreopoulos, 2011; Gaddis, 2015).
 Given the crucial role of hiring in occupational attainment, this form of discrimination substantially contributes to labor market inequalities by blocking racial minorities' access to career opportunities (Pager, 2007).